 Guidance ‘Access to Education for Children and Young People with Medical Needs’

-We follow the above Guidance, believing that this does indeed engender a unified and positive support base for each young person in the Unit.
-We work closely with all the agencies involved in a young person’s life.
-This can include: CAFS (Child, Adolescent & Family Service), Social Services, ASSIST, Connexions, GP & and other health professionals, Educational Welfare Advisor, Educational Psychologist, school nurse and sixth form college learning support teams.
+At the Medical Needs Unit we follow the above Guidance, believing that this does indeed engender a unified and positive support base for each young person at the Unit.
+We work closely with all agencies involved in a young person’s life.
+This can include CAMHS (Child & Adolescent Mental Health Service), Social Services, Family Support services, educational psychologists, GPs, school nurses and hospitals.

-Prior to leaving the MNU each pupil and their parents are part of a meeting with Unit staff, Connexions, Sixth Form College and all relevant health professionals to discuss their needs before moving on.
-Based on information gathered at this meeting a Transition Plan is completed and recommendations put in place to facilitate a smooth transition into post 16 education or training.
+Prior to leaving the Medical Needs Unit each pupil and their parents are part of a meeting with Unit and college staff to discuss their needs before moving on.

-We realise the importance of working closely with parents and strive to include them in discussions and planning.
-We are in frequent telephone contact and encourage feedback.
+We realise the importance of working closely with parents and carers and strive to include them in discussions and planning.
+We have frequent telephone or email contact and encourage feedback.
 Every pupil receives a formal end of year report but we also update parents on both concerns and progress on an ongoing basis.